tomascordero/safety-exit/readme.txt

 2. Back end configuration of the button

 == Changelog ==
+1.0.3:
+	Changed
+	  - Fixed 404s on frontend
 1.0.2:
+	Removed:
-- Remove menu option for now
+	  - Menu option for now (not ready for prod)
 1.0.0:
 - Fist release